Jordany Valdespin: 2013 season

-Valdespin made the Opening Day roster for the New York Mets and was set to platoon in center field with Collin Cowgill.
-On April 24, 2013, Valdespin hit a walk off grand slam, the first Met to do so since Kevin McReynolds hit one on June 25, 1991 against the Montreal Expos.
+Valdespin made the Opening Day roster for the Mets and was set to platoon in center field with Collin Cowgill.
+On April 24, 2013, Valdespin hit a walk-off grand slam, the first Met to do so since Kevin McReynolds hit one on June 25, 1991 against the Montreal Expos.

-On July 15, 2013, Valdespin was sent down to the AAA Las Vegas 51s after hitting only .188 that season, leading to a confrontation with manager Terry Collins in which Valdespin referred to his skipper as a cocksucker before demanding to be placed on the disabled list.
-This followed several incidents of showboating, most recently on May 11 and 12 when he hit celebrated a home run while down four runs in one game, then was hit by a pitch during a pinch hit appearance the next day in retaliation.
+On July 15, Valdespin was sent down to the AAA Las Vegas 51s after hitting only .188 that season, leading to a confrontation with manager Terry Collins in which Valdespin referred to his skipper as a "cocksucker" before demanding to be placed on the disabled list.
+This followed several incidents of showboating, most recently on May 11 and 12 when he celebrated a home run he hit while down four runs in one game, and was hit by a pitch during a pinch hit appearance the next day in retaliation.

-On August 5, 2013, Valdespin was suspended for 50 games from baseball for using performance-enhancing drugs obtained from Biogenesis.
-Valdespin was reinstated on September 25, 2013, and assigned to Triple-A. After the season, Valdespin was non-tendered by the Mets, making him a free agent.
+On August 5, Valdespin was suspended for 50 games from baseball for using performance-enhancing drugs obtained from Biogenesis.
+He was reinstated on September 25, and assigned to Triple-A. After the season, Valdespin was non-tendered by the Mets, making him a free agent.

 Miami Marlins

-On December 20, 2013 the Miami Marlins signed Valdespin to a minor league contract.
+On December 20, 2013, the Miami Marlins signed Valdespin to a minor league contract.
 He was called up to the Marlins on July 19, 2014.
 He was outrighted off the roster on October 10, 2014.
-He returned to the Major League roster on July 6, 2015.
 During the 2015 season, Valdespin hit .293 (75-for-256) with two home runs and 20 RBIs in 76 games for the Triple-A New Orleans Zephyrs.

 Detroit Tigers

 On December 23, 2015, the Detroit Tigers signed Valdespin to a minor league contract.
-He elected free agency on November 7, 2016.
+In 101 games for the Triple–A Toledo Mud Hens, he batted .239/.292/.321 with three home runs, 25 RBI, and 10 stolen bases.
+Valdespin elected free agency following the season on November 7, 2016.

 Leones de Yucatán

-On February 2, 2017, Valdespin signed with the Leones de Yucatán of the Mexican Baseball League.
-He was released on April 18, 2017.
+On February 2, 2017, Valdespin signed with the Leones de Yucatán of the Mexican League.
+In 14 games for Yucatán, he hit .292/.433/.396 with no home runs and 13 RBI.
+Valdespin was released by the Leones on April 18.

 Olmecas de Tabasco

-On April 21, 2017, Valdespin signed with the Olmecas de Tabasco of the Mexican Baseball League.
-He was released on July 5, 2017.
+On April 21, 2017, Valdespin signed with the Olmecas de Tabasco of the Mexican League.
+In 58 games for Tabasco, he batted .341/.415/.470 with four home runs, 24 RBI, and 14 stolen bases.
+Valdespin was released by the Olmecas on July 5.

 Long Island Ducks

-On March 15, 2018, Valdespin signed with the Long Island Ducks of the independent Atlantic League of Professional Baseball.
+On March 15, 2018, Valdespin signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
 He hit .338/.399/.487 with 12 home runs, 30 stolen bases and a league-leading 94 runs scored.
 He also led the league in triples (7) and hits (154).
 Despite coming up just short of winning the ALPB Batting Title, Valdespin was named the 2018 Independent Leagues Player of the Year by Baseball America.